 School of Computing Science

-Occupation: Information Retrieval Lecturer in the School of Computing Science, University of Glasgow
+Occupation: Professor of Information Retrieval in the School of Computing Science, University of Glasgow

 Research Interests: Expert Search; Blog, Web & Enterprise Information Retrieval